joeyamyers/stock-analysis/README.md

 ## Overview
 ### Purpose:
-The goal of undertaking this analysis is to help Steve make an informed investment decision regarding tweleve different stocks.
-I analyzed stock performance for the years 2017 and 2018.
-After performing this analysis for Steve, he asked to refactor the original code in orer to improve the performance in thhe csae hhe wanted to analyze more than twelve stocks.
+The original goal of undertaking this analysis is to help Steve's parents make an informed investment decision regarding tweleve different green energy stocks.
+I used stock performance data from 2017 and 2018 to accomplish the analysis and provided Steve a workbook to analyze a dataset at a click of a button.
+After successfully performing this analysis for Steve, he wants to expand the dataset and to refactor the original code in order to improve the performance for future stock analyses.
+Refactoring the code will not change the the content of the code, but only improve its performance.

 ## Results
 ### Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.